Modern tropical coworking space design in Bali with ergonomic desks and natural light

 This is where the Pinterest dream crashes into reality.
 A coworking space design Bali is essentially a localized data center.

 • Extreme Cable Management: You cannot have extension cords running across the floor.
-It is a massive safety hazard and looks terrible.
+It is a serious safety hazard and looks terrible.
 You must pour raised concrete floors or use raised access flooring systems to route heavy-duty power and ethernet cables directly up through the center of the communal desks.

-• Thermal Load Management: 100 people working on 100 laptops generates an insane amount of physical heat.
+• Thermal Load Management: 100 people working on 100 laptops generates an significant amount of physical heat.
 A standard AC unit meant for a cafe will choke and die.
 You need oversized commercial HVAC systems designed specifically for high thermal loads, balanced perfectly so they don’t blow freezing air directly onto someone’s neck.

 • The Uninterruptible Power Supply (UPS): Bali’s power grid fluctuates.
 If the power drops for even 10 seconds, your members will drop from their video calls and lose unsaved work.
-You need a massive, industrial-grade UPS battery system that keeps the internet and outlets live for the 30 seconds it takes for your heavy-duty diesel generators to kick in.
+You need an industrial-grade UPS battery system that keeps the internet and outlets live for the 30 seconds it takes for your heavy-duty diesel generators to kick in.

 The Community Layout: Designing for Serendipity